 History of the Doberman Pinscher

 The Doberman pinscher emerged as a breed in Germany around the turn of the 20th century.
 Karl Friedrich Louis Dobermann, for whom the breed was named, developed the breed out of the desire for a medium-sized companion and guard dog.
-In addition to being a tax collector, he operated the local dog pound and had access to a variety of dogs to use in his breeding program.
-It is believed that the Doberman originates from breeds such as the Rottweiler, black and tan terrier, German pinscher and possibly the greyhound.
+In addition to being a tax collector, Dobermann operated the local dog pound and had access to a variety of dogs to use in his breeding program.
+It is believed that the Doberman originates from breeds such as the Rottweiler, black and tan terrier, German pinscher, and possibly the Greyhound.

 The Doberman pinscher has been treasured for its great intelligence, loyalty, and athletic abilities.
 Over the years, the breed has diligently worked as a war dog and police dog but has also remained a faithful companion to many.

-The breed served as the U.S. Marine Corps' official war dog during World War II.
+The breed is muscular and athletic, possessing great strength and endurance—so much so that it historically served as the Marine Corps' official dog during World War II.
 Twenty-five Dobermans who died fighting with troops on Guam are honored on the World War II War Dog Memorial at the National War Dog Cemetery at Naval Base Guam.

-Dobermans have traditionally had their tails docked (removed) soon after birth and, later, their ears cropped (trimmed surgically in order to make them stand erect).
+Dobermans have traditionally had their tails docked (removed) soon after birth and later, their ears cropped (trimmed surgically in order to make them stand erect).
 Much controversy has surrounded the practice of ear cropping and tail docking in dogs, including the Doberman.
-Some countries have actually outlawed these practices, but they are still permitted in the U.S. However, many people do elect to keep the ears natural on their Dobermans.
+Some countries have actually outlawed these practices, but while they are still permitted in the U.S., many people elect to keep the ears natural on their Dobermans.